 (There are whole courses and books to teach one how to manage and configure web servers such as Apache.
 In this project, we just scratch the surface of what is possible.
 Since managing web services is usually a major part of a system administrator's job, you are encouraged to explore the on-line docs and tutorials, as you have the time.)

 You may work individually or in groups on this project.
 Each student in a group must submit an identical copy of the assignment, which must include the names of all student in your group.
-Unlike some previous projects, the steps will not include specific commands to run.
+Unlike some previous projects, the steps will not always include specific commands to run.
 At this point, you are expected to be able to locate relevant commands and documentation using the skills you have learned.
 (However, see the hints section, below.)

 Perform the following tasks and answer the following questions